smurthys/smurthys.github.io/engagement.md

 (I need an external monitor to see my own presentation without craning my neck at the projector screen.
 I use my computer's screen to privately view my notes and scripts related to the presentation.)

+I cannot part with my computer, provide my computer's password, or allow others to use my computer without my supervision.
+I cannot install custom software or change security settings to get Internet connection.
+I am happy to arrive early to check that all connections from my computer are good.

+No audio or video recording of my presentations without my prior explicit approval.
+Obviously, people take pictures during presentation, but no pictures of slides and other material (projected or otherwise).

 I do **not** take any food or beverage during a day visit: not even coffee, tea, or milk.
 I do not mind other people consuming food and beverage in my presence, but I ask not to be pressured to partake.